katarzyna-dusza/old-cv-source/README.md

 # CV

-This a source code of my CV available at: [katarzyna-dusza.github.io](https://katarzyna-dusza.github.io)
+This is a source code of my CV available at: [katarzyna-dusza.github.io](https://katarzyna-dusza.github.io)

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.